Despite ankle injury, Russians win team foil at Olympics

 Italy beat the United States 45-23 for the bronze medal to make the podium in the event for a record seventh consecutive Olympics.
 Italy won in 2012 and was the defending champion because the team foil was off the program at the 2016 Rio de Janeiro Games.

-The Americans took an early lead after Nicole Ross beat Arianna Errigo 5-3 in the opener but the Italians won all nine bouts after that.
+The Americans took an early lead after Nicole Ross beat Arianna Errigo 5-3 in the opener, but the Italians won all eight bouts after that.

 The U.S. team of Kiefer, Ross, Jacqueline Dubrovich and Sabrina Massialas had earlier lost to the Russian team 45-42 in the semifinals.

 “Hats off to the Italians.
 They fenced beautifully, they came out very strong,” Kiefer said.
 “All of us feel heartbroken.
-We feel like we didn’t put our best fencing forward in that last bout but the whole Games we fought incredibly hard.”
+We feel like we didn’t put our best fencing forward in that last bout, but the whole Games we fought incredibly hard.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports